 Add soft materials (such as area rugs or upholstered furniture) to a space to absorb sound.

 - Relocate service points away from quiet zones.

 If your budget allows, consider investing in acoustic wall paneling, which one can purchase from home improvement stores.
 A less expensive option for sound management is to add white noise machines to drown out surrounding noise, a solution that the Z. Smith Reynolds Library at Wake Forest University (Winston-Salem, NC) implemented.
-Six white-noise machines successfully mitigated the sound problems that a large room caused due to tiled floors and a ceiling that echoed.
+Six white-noise machines succesfully mitigated the sound problems that a large room caused due to tiled floors and a ceiling that echoed.

 In an increasingly plugged-in world, patrons still look to the library as a place to unplug.
 The next time someone asks, "Where is your quiet area?", consider how you can help them find some quiet with unplugged activities or a dedicated quiet space.